 3d.
-The returns of arrears of water rents, including the year 1887, shall be made as heretofore on the confirma-tion of the tax levy by the Board of Aldermen, and shall include all charges and penalties of every nature.
+The returns of arrears of water rents, including the year 1887, shall be made as heretofore on the confirmation of the tax levy by the Board of Aldermen, and shall include all charges and penalties of every nature.

 4th.
-A penalty of five dollars (\$5) is hereby established, and will be imposed in each and every case where the rules and regulations of the Department prohibiting the use of water through hose, or in any other wasteful manuse of water through hose, or in any other wasteful manner, are violated, and such penalties will be entered on the books of the Bureau against the respective buildings or property, and, if not collected, be returned in arrears in like manner as other charges for water.
+A penalty of five dollars (\$5) is hereby established, and will be uncoved as each and every case where the and will be imposed in each and every case where the rules and regulations of the Department prohibiting the use of water through hose, or in any other wasteful manner, are violated, and such penalties will be entered on the books of the Bureau against the respective buildings or property, and, if not collected, be returned in arrears in like manner as other charges for water.

-5th.
-Charges for so-called extra water rents of every nature, imposed or incurred prior to June 9, 1881, was be canceled of record on the books of the Department.
+3th.
+Charges for so-called extra water rents of every nature, imposed or incurred prior to June 9, 1881, will be canceled of record on the books of the Department.